Harchibald: Retirement and death

 Harchibald was retired in December 2009.
 His last appearance on a racecourse was in a flat race at Dundalk in November 2009, while the previous month he had finished second to Sizing Europe in the Buck House Novice Chase at Punchestown, his only race over fences.
 He was to remain with his trainer Meade in Tu Va Stables near Navan, County Meath.

 Harchibald died in May 2024, at the age of 25.
-His trainer said: "Harchibald was the most wonderful horse.
+His trainer said in the Racing Post: "Harchibald was the most wonderful horse.
 It's funny because he is more popular for the race he didn't win rather than all the races he did win.
 He didn't maybe do all the things we wanted him to do, but he did a lot of them.
 He gave us some fantastic days....
 He was 25 and he enjoyed a wonderful retirement.
 Johnny Hurley looked after him since he retired and he treated him like a king."